How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 By the end of preparation, you’ll have: last quarter scorecard, three months of data, annual vision clarity, and a decision list ready for the planning session.

-Block one full day.
-Cancel everything else.
-This is your most valuable business activity for the quarter.
-Protect it ruthlessly.
+Block one full day and cancel everything else.
+This is your most valuable business activity for the quarter, so protect it ruthlessly.

 Part 1: Review Last Quarter (90 minutes)